Online Versus Offline Rate in Streaming Codes for Variable-Size Messages: Conclusion

-\textit{Condition for rate $R_t^{(2)}$ on \messageSizeSequence $2$}: Consider any coding scheme for \messageSizeSequence $2$.
-We will demonstrate that if at most $d(b-.5)$ symbols are sent $X[0],\ldots,X[b-1]$ then the rate is strictly less than $R_t^{(2)} = \frac{\tau}{\tau+b}$.
-At a high level, the argument uses the following steps. (a) All symbols are shown to be transmitted by $X[\tau+b-1]$ without loss of generality. (b) A loss pattern under the $C(b,w>\tau)$ channel which drops strictly more than $db$ symbols is identified.
-When such a loss occurs, at least $d\tau$ additional symbols are sent to meet the \worstCaseDelay constraint.
-This leads to a rate strictly less than $R_t^{(2)}$.
+then the rate is strictly less than $R_\len^{(2)} = \frac{\tau}{\tau+b}$ { in two steps.
+First, we will show that all symbols are transmitted by $X[\tau+b-1]$ without loss of generality.
+Second, we prove that strictly more than $db$ symbols may be lost.
+At least $d\tau$ additional symbols are sent to meet the \worstCaseDelay constraint, leading to a lower rate than $R_\len^{(2)}$.}